Branding Your Liability As An Asset

 Accident involvement with no fault of yours

 There are only two ways in which a company can be involved in a liability complaint.
 Firstly, the liability falls under your charge.
 And secondly, you are not at fault for the event.
-When you’re not at fault, your insurance cover can help recoup the loss and damages if the guilty party is unidentified or unable to cover those costs.
+When you’re not at fault, your insurance cover can help recoup the loss and damages if the guilty party is unidentified or unable to cover those costs and if you have no-fault insurance, you will be covered anyway..
 This could be the case in road accidents involving trucks and individual vehicles.
 Did you know that 65 percent of all truck-passenger car accidents are either the result of override or underride situations?
 Legal experts are unanimous.
 While some accidents can be traced back to the truck driver or the vehicle, not all are initiated by company trucks.
 Indeed, passenger cars can be liable as well.
 When this happens, your company is exonerated from legal consequences.
 However, as such accidents are likely to make the news, generous gestures to support the other driver’s family can change the PR story and boost your reputation.

 Sometimes, mistakes will be yours